NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Kidomaru](/assets/images/changelog/kidomaru.png)

 - Health: 230 to 215
+- Grabbable Moves: 6A, 2A, JA, 8A, 5BBBB(A), 2BBB(A), 5BBAB(A), 2BBAB(A)
+- Ring Combo
+  - 8A is 8A
+  - 6A is 6A
+  - 2A is 2A
+  - 4A is 4A
+  - 5A is 5BBB(A)
+- WUK animation
+  - Is 2B(B)
-- WUK animation is 2B(B); has one additional frame of intangibility before fuse and the hitbox starts and ends one frame later
+  - Has one additional frame of intangibility before fuse and the hitbox starts and ends one frame later
 - 6A and 8A killing in 3MC no longer locks out the use of the same moves
-- Grabbable Moves: 6A, 2A, JA, 8A, 5BBBB(A), 2BBB(A), 5BBAB(A), 2BBAB(A)
 - 5B has more lift
 - 5B(B) stuns longer by 2 frames on hit and 3 frames on block
+- 5BB(B)
+  - Hitbox adjusted slightly
-- 5BB(B) hitbox adjusted slightly, hitbox active one more frame, animation ends 5 frames earlier; can delay into A follow up longer
+  - Hitbox active one more frame
+  - Animation ends 5 frames earlier
+  - Can delay into A follow up longer
 - 5BBA(R) transition made one frame later
+- 5BBB(B)
+  - Flags cleaned up
-- 5BBB(B) flags cleaned up; recovers faster
+  - Recovers faster
 - 5BBB(A) is ring combo
 - 5BBBB(B) does more damage
 - 5BBAB(B) has no knockback on the first two hits and none of the hits pushes block
 - 5BBAB(A), 5BBBB(A) does flying screen instead of bounce
+- 5BBAB(A)
-- 5BBAB(A) follow up does not last as long; changed to match others
+  - Follow up does not last as long
+  - Changed to match others
 - 6A
   - Does 1+10 damage instead of 5 damage
   - Is now unblockable by Ukon and bypasses reversals
 - 6B(B) has one more frame duration and slightly more lift
 - 6B(A) added as ring
+- 6BB(B)
+  - Does more damage
-- 6BB(B) does more damage; 3 frames before the teleport that are grabbable added; transition able to be delayed an extra 14 frames
+  - 3 frames before the teleport that are grabbable added
+  - Transition able to be delayed an extra 14 frames
 - 6BB(A) is ring
 - 4B first two hits link into the third better
 - 2B has sweep added with less lift
+- 2BB(B)
+  - Has more lift
+  - Flags adjusted
-- 2BB(B) has more lift; flags adjusted; ends earlier
+  - Ends earlier
 - 2BBB(B) flags adjusted
 - 2BBAB(B) does more damage
 - 8B(R) added
 - JB hitbox appears a frame earlier
+- RB
-- RB flags adjusted to better fit the move; ends 9 frames earlier
+  - Flags adjusted to better fit the move
+  - Ends 9 frames earlier
 - 5A has no charges but releases the charged projectile
+- 4A
+  - Def starts frame 12
-- 4A def starts frame 12, loop that drains chakra starts at frame 2 (from 20), drains 190 units per frame (from 180)
+  - Loop that drains chakra starts at frame 2 (from 20)
+  - Drains 190 units per frame (from 180)
 - Act4A activates into a single frame of blocking if needed
 - RAA(B) transition much faster with an end window
 - RAA(A) is ring combo
 - JA staggers
 - JY added
+- 5X
-- 5X transfers into the activated animation quicker; hitboxes appear one frame sooner, all hitboxes made slightly bigger; middle arm hitbox moved to waist
+  - Transfers into the activated animation quicker
+  - Hitboxes appear one frame sooner
+  - All hitboxes made slightly bigger
+  - Middle arm hitbox moved to waist
+- 2X
-- 2X is immune to mids and highs until he begins to lower his hands; spider hitbox is bigger
+  - Is immune to mids and highs until he begins to lower his hands
+  - Spider hitbox is bigger
+- GRKnJ
-- GRKnJ changed to a custom animation using the 5X activator; moved back a bit
+  - Changed to a custom animation using the 5X activator
-- Ring Combo: 8A is 8A; 6A is 6A; 2A is 2A; 4A is 4A; 5A is 5BBB(A)
+  - Moved back a bit

 ### Sakon